 Gold is a diamagnetic metal like most other metals.
 In its pure form, gold is non-magnetic and shows only a weak repulsion towards magnets like all diamagnetic metals.

 Silver is another non-magnetic metal.
 This property makes identifying fake silver possible.
-If the “silver” coins or jewellery attracts to magnets, it is something else.
+If the “silver” coins or jewellery attract magnets, it is something else.

 Copper itself is not magnetic but interacts with magnets to some extent.
 Copper is diamagnetic, meaning that it repels magnetic fields.
 This property helps generate electricity in power plants.

 With a large enough magnetic field, all types of metals will interact with a magnet.
 This is because eddy currents are set up in metals when they are subjected to a moving magnetic field.

-Using this principle, metal detectors are able to detect non-magnetic metals like gold, silver.
-But for most practical purposes, this interaction is not enough and limits the possible use-cases.
+Using this principle, metal detectors are able to detect non-magnetic metals like gold, and silver.
+But for most practical purposes, this interaction is not enough and limits the possible use cases.